jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Preview.md

 As it's always been, evolution is our way out.
 Unfettered innovation explains why modern medicine, mixed-martial arts, and fairytale characters like Cinderella are so successful.
 They let themselves become many species by adapting to their situation.
 They examine their problem and select whatever technique or tool will help them solve it.
 Because of this freedom of mind, they can harness the power of evolution by reflecting on their progress and make changes before it's too late.

-For us to master evolution using our politics there is one important difference to always keep in mind.
+For us to master evolution and use it's incredible power there is one important difference to always keep in mind.
 Humans do not evolve.
 Technology does.

 <!--  -->
 _The anger in politics today is the people living through their adaptations and way of life.
 We don't have the philotopshy to tell us to drop the old and pickup the new.
 Our anger in the face of AI shows we are all the polar bear._

 ## Human Biology is Out, Technology is In

-- We live on the same evolutionary tree as biology, but we only operate technology.

 The Boston Symphony had a problem.
 There was a lot of men in their ranks.
 There were plenty of talented female musicians auditioning for new parts and challenging for better seats in the orcachstra, yet not many were making the cut.